“Are you okay?”

 of my cousins when I return home.
 She had it in college and thought she

 detected it in me during the reception.
-But we had such a quick conversation,
+But we had such a quick conversation

-with Bell’s Palsy, either.
+weren’t familiar with Bell’s palsy, either.

-Bell’s Palsy occurs
+Bell’s palsy occurs

 when the nerve that controls the muscles on one side of the face becomes